Okapi Wildlife Reserve: Rebel attacks

-On 24 June 2012, the Epulu Conservation and Research Center was attacked, looted and burned by a group of Mai-Mai rebels, led by Paul Sadala (alias Morgan) and consisting of elephant poachers and illegal miners.
-During the attack, 13 of the 14 okapis at the center were killed (the last died later of injuries sustained during the attack) and six people, including two wildlife rangers, were also killed.
-Many other locals, some minors, were abducted, but all were released later.
+On 24 June 2012, the Epulu Conservation and Research Center was attacked, looted and burned by a group of Mai-Mai rebels, led by Paul Sadala (AKA Morgan) consisting of elephant poachers and illegal miners.
+During the attack, 13 of 14 okapis at the center were killed immediately, the last later dying of its injuries.
+Six people, including two wildlife rangers, were also killed.
+Many locals, including children, were abducted, but all were released later.
 In early August, the security situation had improved due to Congolese army troops and guards from the Congolese Wildlife Authority, and preparations for repairs of the center had begun.
-Following donations from around the world, it had been rebuilt a year after the attack.
+Using donations from around the world, it was rebuilt one year after the attack.

 On 14 July 2017, there was an attack in the section of the reserve near Mambasa, likely by Mai-Mai rebels.
-Foreign journalists (two British and an American) and several local park rangers escaped unharmed, but five local reserve employees (four wardens and a tracker) were killed.
-Several of the attackers were also killed.
+Foreign journalists (two British and an American) and several park rangers escaped unharmed, but five local reserve employees (four wardens and a tracker) were killed.
+Several attackers were also killed.